East Bengal's ISL move will be a win-win for both parties | Goal.com

 The club, who parted ways with their former investors Quess Corp, needed an investor on board in order to back their ISL move and once that deal started to materialize, it was only a matter of getting the nod of the league's top brass.

 And for ISL, the move makes perfect sense.
-The only attributes that the six-year-old league really needed were 'legacy' and the noise of an intense derby rivalry and within a few month's time, they have a chance of filling up both those meters.
+The only attribute that the six-year-old league really needed was 'legacy' and the noise of an intense derby rivalry.
+Within a few month's time, they have a chance of filling up both those meters.

 First, ATK struck a deal with Mohun Bagan to form an entity named ATK Mohun Bagan which will take part in ISL.
 Months later, they could be letting in their arch-rivals and the co-participants of the biggest football derby in India which will instantly increase viewership and attract a lot more interest from around the world.
 There will be a big crowd at the stadiums on matchdays (if and when the Covid-19 restrictions are taken off) and there will be huge engagement both on social media and in front of television sets, keeping the discussions on ISL and the rivalries alive.